 Maximum 8 students per course to ensure the best possible learning experience.

 Please note that you need to contact us to find out if there is space before you pay the (non-refundable) registration fee – space is limited!

 The aim is to develop and practice the skills needed for conducting walks safely in dangerous game areas, initially as an Apprentice Trails Guide.
 The course is run in two consecutive parts both conducted at Intibane camp in northern KwaZulu Natal:

 - PFTC Rifle Competency (Unit Standards: 117705 [Knowledge of the Firearms Control Act], 119651 [Handle and use a manually operated rifle], 123519 [Handle and use a manually operated rifle for business purposes]) and a

-- The remainder (and main) part of the course involves students spending time (approximataely 7 hours per day) conducting approaches on potentially dangerous animals under the expert supervision of our trails guide instructor.
+- The remainder of the course involves students spending time (approximately 7 hours per day) conducting approaches on potentially dangerous animals under the expert supervision of our trails guide instructor.

-Your firearm training will be conducted by Bob Nixon the owener of Firearm Training Services.
-With over 25 years experience of working with firearms Bob is the epitomy of professionalism and safety in all his training.
+Your firearm training will be conducted by Bob Nixon the owner of Firearm Training Services.
+With over 25 years experience of working with firearms Bob is the epitome of professionalism and safety in all his training.

 Your VPDA training will be conducted by Massimo Rebuzzi.
-Massimo has over 15 years of experience in the industry and was a finalist in the 2016 Safari Guide of the year competiton and winner of the shooting and tracking categegories.
+Massimo has over 15 years of experience in the industry and was a finalist in the 2016 Safari Guide of the year competition and winner of the shooting and tracking categories.
 His knowledge and passion for the bush make him an exceptional trainer.

 The syllabus is aligned with the FGASA syllabus for Trails Guides – part of the View Potentially Dangerous Animals (VPDA) Unit Standard 8459.